toniclecb/springbootregistration/readme.md

 In FileStorageService we have the constructor that create directories.
 In the request the file needs to be set in body with type "form-data" (parameter "file").
 UploadFileResponseVO class was created to return some info to user in the response.

+We created FileStorageService.downloadFileResource() and FileStorageController.downloadFile() to generate the file in the /download request.
+MyFileNotFoundException was created to return errors when the file was not found.